 The Memory Unit of a computer is a critical component responsible for storing data and instructions that the CPU needs to perform tasks.
 It plays a vital role in the overall functionality and performance of the system.
 The Memory Unit can be broadly categorized into two types: Primary Memory and Secondary Memory, each serving distinct purposes and exhibiting different characteristics.
 This Table 1.2 provides a clear overview of the various components of memory in a computer, highlighting their characteristics and purposes.

-Table 1.2: Various Components of Memory in a Computer.